DeepTempo/docs/docs/snowflake.md

 Snowflake will require you to grant permission to run this app.
 For a smooth experience make sure you do this in the initial setup.

+Once the app is running you will be brought to the management interface.
+This while be importat if you get into advanced opperations.
+For now we need to build a worksheet.

-Next go to the `Projects>Worksheets` console in Snowflake.
+Go to the `Projects>Worksheets` console in Snowflake.
 Here you should see a `+` sign in the top right corner of the screen.
 We will use this to create our own worksheets.
 Go ahead and click it now.

 ## 2. Select Database